Kirandeepkaur001/Kirandeepkaur001.github.io/README.md

-# Daily report of training in 3rd semester training in Computer Science and Engineering
+# Daily report of 3rd semester training in Computer Science and Engineering
 ---